moayadnajd/OpenRXV/README.md

 - `/tour.ts`
 	- Currently, this file only holds the configuration of a single card that will be displayed as the first part of the **tutorial**, you can modify its text here.
 	- The rest of the tutorial will be built from the configuration of `counters.ts` & `dashboard.ts`.

+### Counters `/RES/src/configs/counters.ts`:

+This file exports a `countersConfig` array which holde objects( `GeneralConfigs` type ), and each object delegates an element in the web page through a set of properties you need to configure.

+The properties that you can add to each object :

+- show ( optional ): which determine if we should hide or show the element that this object delegate, this is useful when you write some code for testing and you do not want to remove it.

+- tour ( optional ): which if you set it to `true`, the app will take the `description` & `title` from this object to build the dashboard tutorial.
+And if you set it to `false` or didn’t even put it, the element that this object delegate won’t be used the tutorial.

+- component ( optional ): in the case of the counters you don’t need to add it since each object from this file will delegate a counter component by default.

+- title ( optional ): if you are willing to add the component that this object delegate you need to add a title, which will be displayed in the header of each popup used in the tutorial.

+- class ( optional ): any `css` or bootstrap classes that you want the app to use for the current component. we usually use the grid system classes here to organize each component placement.

 ## License